berachain/docs/apps/core/content/learn/pol/faqs.md

 ### Can only validators vote on or create proposals?

-No. Anyone with BGT can create or vote on proposals.
+No. Anyone who holds enough BGT can vote on proposals.
+Anyone who meets the threshold of 1000 BGT can create a proposal.